One button. One timer. One result.

 Yes.
 Agent-assisted with DTMF masking is built for card-not-present telephone orders.
 We tokenize the card on first capture so the same flow supports one-time payments, recurring billing, payment plans, and follow-up charges through Stripe, Chase Payment Solutions, Braintree, Authorize.Net, Adyen, or Worldpay.

-We'll demo it against the same phone system and gateway you already use.
+We'll demo it against the same phone system and processor you already use.
 Most US businesses are taking live agent-assisted payments within a week.

 Trusted by US law firms, insurers, healthcare organizations and regulated businesses that can't afford to get compliance wrong.
 Learn more about Paytia